imzqqq/chat/website/spec/content/client-server-api/modules/moderation_policies.md

 ---
 type: module
-weight: 330
 ---

 ### Moderation policy lists

-With Chat being an open network where anyone can participate, a very wide range of content exists and it is important that users are empowered to select which content they wish to see, and which content they wish to block.
+With Matrix being an open network where anyone can participate, a very wide range of content exists and it is important that users are empowered to select which content they wish to see, and which content they wish to block.
 By extension, room moderators and server admins